 Questions?
 Contact Katey Noel at (620) 273-8641 or at firstname.lastname@example.org.

 A summer position at Camp Wood YMCA is more than "just a job".
 It's a life-changing experience.
 As summer staff, your days will be very full, full of outdoor activities like hiking and boating, full of challenges as you mentor and care for campers, full of sun and wind and rain.
 But your days will also be filled with the laughter and smiles of children, the friendship and support of fellow staff, and the most spectacular sunsets and starry nights you've ever experienced.

 Sound intriguing?
-Explore employment opportunities for Summer 2016 below and then fill out the required forms in the right sidebar.
+Explore employment opportunities for Summer 2016 below and then fill out the required forms at the bottom of this page..